aavshr/fixCache/README.md

 ### Install

-The app should be ready now to accept incoming requests.
+The FixCache should be now be deployed completely and ready to function.
 You can install the app to your repositories in the *Install App* page of your github app.